 According to ASA Codes on Misleading Advertising:

-UK Committee of Advertising Practice (CAP): Misleading Advertising (Official Webpage)
+UK Committees of Advertising Practice (CAP): Misleading Advertising (Official Webpage)

 Marketing communications must not materially mislead or be likely to do so.
 (3.1)